-In Year 4, your teaching team is Mrs Rudderham and Mrs Skolas.
+In Year 4, your teaching team is Mrs Ward-Fox (Mon-Wed), Miss Abernethy (Wed-Fri) and Mrs Swailes.
 Our aim is to make your child’s learning exciting and fun, and have lots of fun along the way.

 We aim to foster a nurturing and supportive environment so your children will come into school with a smile on their faces, and not be afraid to learn from any mistakes.
 They will feel comfortable to become independent learners, and share ideas within our class.

 We have designed our curriculum to ensure that children get a broad and balanced diet of daily English and Maths, and weekly lessons in a variety of topics, including computing, science and humanities.
 We aim to present our lessons creatively through a mixture of written work, drama and multimedia.